NARPNet/NARPNet_NCS/README.md

 if this will stay or not.

-* `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NTOTW in the MARPNet Digital Net.
+* `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NTOTW in the NARPNet Digital Net.
 But this file there in the `AmR Checkin` utility macro to make AmRRON checkins more convenient for operators.
 There is also a `Edit NWOTW` macro that being up the file in a text editor to make it easy to change (see below on the edit macros).